Your Guide to Subject Choices for QQI Level 6 Health Services Supervisory Management Skills (6M4978)

 The QQI Level 6 Major Award in Health Services Supervisory Management Skills is designed to prepare learners for leadership roles across health services.
 This qualification suits those seeking to upskill into supervisory roles (e.g. Team Leader, Supervisor, Manager) or progress to further education.

-To achieve the full award, learners must accumulate 120 credits across specific subject areas.
+To achieve the full award, learners must accumulate 120 credits (equivalent to 8x course undertakings) across specific subject areas.
 Forus Training offers a comprehensive selection of modules that align with this requirement.

-These two subjects are compulsory and provide the foundational skills in managing people and resolving conflict in healthcare settings:
+These subjects are compulsory and provide the foundational skills in supervising and leading people, effective communications and resolving conflict in healthcare settings:

 • Conflict Management (6N2775) – 15 credits